acidburn0zzz/jetpack-sdk/packages/api-utils/docs/content/worker.md

 <api name="message">
 @event
-This event allows the content worker to receive messages from the associated content scripts.
-Calling the `self.postMessage` function from a content script will asynchronously emit 'message' event on the corresponding worker.
+This event allows the content worker to receive messages from its associated content scripts.
+Calling the `self.postMessage()` function from a content script will asynchronously emit the `message` event on the corresponding worker.

 @argument {JSON}
 The event listener is passed the message, which must be serializable to JSON.